benpolinsky/el_photography/README.md

 - admin product show -> up it to preview?
 - add loader to caption editing?
 - look into button loader... youve got it if you want it

-## CSS
-- Perhaps lint or other safety check?
-- Clean up past stylesheets in public directory
-- after deploy, the css file turns up a 404
-- namespace everything within a body tag, or at least add the theme to the body
-- test in production env
-- css to aws

-### Qs for el
-- under product in indiviidual page?  maybe other prints?
-- is there a different name you'd like used for 'products'  prints?

 ---